 Just like its predecessor, the Nikon D850 is recommended by and for both pros and ordinary hobbyists (who are willing to shell out A LOT, at least).
 The Nikon D850 takes the features that made the D810 such a hit, boosts these features, and adds a little more to the whole package.
 If you were a loyal fan of the D800s, then you may like this model.

 Very few things were more anticipated than the Nikon D850 since its release was announced by Nikon a few months ago.
 The hype still has not gone down, and we will spend the next subsections trying to see what the excitement is about.
 We will be exploring the hits, misses, and in-betweens of the Nikon D850.

-45.7 MP CMOS sensor
+Nikon D850 45.7 MP CMOS sensor

-Perhaps the first thing about the Nikon D850 that reached you was word about its 45.7 MP CMOS sensor.
+Perhaps the first thing about the Nikon D850 that reached you was the word about its 45.7 MP CMOS sensor.
 To be specific, that is Nikon’s very own (and they are very good at this) back side-illuminated full-frame image sensor.

 This BSI sensor has no optical low-pass filter, which means that you easily find the right balance between high image resolution and very little amount of noise.
 This sensor is mainly what is responsible for the sharp images the Nikon D850 shoots, the fast readout, and excellent light gathering and color rendition.